XBraid/xbraid/docs/Examples.md

 ## User Defined Structures and Wrappers

-As mentioned, the user must wrap their existing time stepping routine per the XBraid interface.
+The user must wrap their existing time stepping routine per the XBraid interface.
 To do this, the user must define two data structures and some wrapper routines.
-To make the idea more concrete, we now give these function definitions from examples/ex-01, which implements a scalar ODE, \f$ u_t = \lambda u \f$.
+To make the idea more concrete, we now give these function definitions from ``examples/ex-01``, which implements a scalar ODE, \f[ u_t = \lambda u. \f]

 The two data structures are:
 1. **App**: This holds a wide variety of information and is *global* in that it